Dock Bridge

-Dock Bridge is a pair of vertical lift bridges carrying Amtrak, NJ Transit, and PATH trains across the Passaic River at Newark, Essex County and Harrison, Hudson County, New Jersey, United States.
+The Dock Bridge or Amtrak Dock Vertical Lift is a pair of vertical-lift bridges carrying Amtrak, NJ Transit, and PATH trains across the Passaic River between Newark and Harrison, New Jersey.
 It is the seventh crossing from the river's mouth at Newark Bay and is 5.0 mi upstream from it.
-Also known as the Amtrak Dock Vertical Lift, it is listed on the New Jersey and National Registers of Historic Places.
+They are the only vertical lift bridges on the Northeast Corridor.
+It is listed on the National and New Jersey Registers of Historic Places.

 History

 The bridge was built by the Pennsylvania Railroad (PRR) for its main line.
-The west span carries three tracks and opened in 1935 along with the west half of Newark Penn Station.
-The lift span is 230 ft over bearings (clear channel 200 ft), the longest three-track lift span in the world when built.
-The east spans opened in 1937 when the Hudson and Manhattan Railroad (H&M, later called PATH) shifted its rapid transit trains from the Centre Street Bridge to the newly built station.
+The west span opened in 1935 along with the west half of Newark Penn Station.
+The 230 ft lift span was the longest three-track lift span in the world when built.
+The east spans opened in 1937 when the Hudson and Manhattan Railroad (H&M, later called PATH) shifted its rapid-transit trains from the Centre Street Bridge to the newly built station.
 With the opening of the eastern span, the PRR closed Manhattan Transfer station in the Kearny Meadows, where previously steam and electrical trains were changed and passengers could transfer to trains to New York Penn Station on the PRR or to Hudson Terminal on the H&M.

+It is infrequently lifted and, prior to 2014, had not received a request for a river traffic opening since 2004.
+In 2011 regulations were changed so that it need not be open on demand (as it previously had) but with a 24-hour notice.
+During four-year removal of dredged materials from the Passaic the bridge is expected to open upwards of 10 times per day.
+In 2020 Amtrak requested that bridge remain in closed position until such time as it can be rehabilitated.
+Amtrak requested permission from the United States Coast Guard in January 2025 to keep the bridge lowered for 120 days; the railroad ultimately wanted to keeping it lowered permanently, so trains could traverse the bridge without delays.

 In 2023, the federal government provided a $300 million grant for the rehabilitation of the Dock Bridge, and Amtrak agreed to provide $75 million in matching funds.
 The renovation included repainting, repairing structural steel, replacing the wooden fenders around the bridge's support piers, and adding a cathodic system to reduce the corrosion of the piers.
 In April 2025, U.S. Transportation Secretary Sean Duffy announced plans to reduce the project cost by $140 million.
+In August 2026, Skanska was awarded a $90 million contract to carry out the rehabilitation work, with LiRo-Hill as project manager.
+The total budget of the project is $242 million, funded primarily by a $188 million grant from the Federal Railroad Administration (FRA).
+Work began that month.